 - Employ Florida Marketplace

 - Equal Employment Opportunity Commission

-- On-Line Resources for Persons with Disabilities managed by the Department of Labor
+- Florida Agency for Persons with Disabilities

 - Florida Alliance for Assistive Services and Technology

 - Getting Hired - job search site for disabled persons